James Maury (consul): Consul at Liverpool

 Secretary of State Jefferson petitioned the then United States President George Washington for an appointment for his former classmate of two years.
 The petition was successful, and Maury, who was already living and working as a merchant in Liverpool, was appointed consul of the United States at Liverpool in 1790.

 The Consulate of the United States in Liverpool was one of the first overseas consulates founded by the then fledgling United States.
-Liverpool was at the time an important centre for Transatlantic commerce and a vital trading partner for the former Thirteen Colonies.
+Liverpool was at the time an important center for Transatlantic commerce and a vital trading partner for the former Thirteen Colonies.

 In 1801 Maury chaired the inaugural meeting of the American Chamber of Commerce in Liverpool, representing Liverpool merchants trading with the United States.
 Maury was the first signatory to the society's rules and was its first President.

 Maury held the position of consul for 39 years under six U.S. presidents, until 1829, when he was removed from office by President Andrew Jackson.
 A Silver platter was presented to him by the merchants of Liverpool after his forty years of service.
 The inscription reads: "Presented by the merchants and other inhabitants of Liverpool to James Maury, Esq., Late Consul of the United States of America in that Town as a mark of general respect on his removal from an Office which he had honourably held for forty years, 1829."

 Maury's Liverpool residence is identified as number 4 Rodney St. However he is also recorded (Gores directories) as occupying nos 37, 38 and 44.
 His portrait, painted by Gilbert Stuart Newton, still hangs today in the West Reception Room in Liverpool Town Hall.

 Personal life

 Maury was married twice, firstly to Catherine Armistead, and secondly to Margaret Rutson.
 He and Rutson had five children: James Sifrein Maury (1797–1864); William Maury (1799–1849); Matthew Maury (1800–1877); Ann Maury (1803–1876); Rutson Maury (1805–1882).
 Ann Maury conducted considerable research on her family history and published a substantial genealogical chart of the Maury family, which can be still be obtained from The Fontaine Maury Society library.

-James Maury died on 23 February 1840 in New York City and is buried in Green-Wood Cemetery.
+James Maury died February 23, 1840, in New York City and is buried in Green-Wood Cemetery.